pawel51/Gra-Web-front/README.md

 # Basic click-and-wait rpg game.
-Frontend of browser game written in react.js
+Frontend of a browser game written in react.js
 Implemented functionalities such as:
 - shop
 - quests